-UPDATED 20Dec2019 + Plans: Do you want to build a door?
+Do you want to build an insulated exterior door?
 This article is a great place to start.
 I’ve been a cabinetmaker and professional woodworker since the mid-1980s, and I’m happy to tell you how I make exterior doors.
 It’s not that difficult and the results look great.
 The doors shown here are all ones I made in 1990, and they still look excellent and work perfectly today.

 How to Build a Door – Warm & Cozy

-Start by downloading the plans you see here.
-Click and they’ll arrive free on your computer.
+Start by downloading the plans you see above.
+Just click and they’ll arrive free on your computer.
 With the plans in hand (either printed or viewable on a screen), continue reading the instructions coming up.
 They cover the basic approach I use to build insulated, exterior doors, along with key details for making success happen.

 - The outside of this door design is made of a weather-sealed exterior skin of 5/8″ or 3/4″- thick vertically-laid tongue and groove lumber.

 - The internal frame of the door is hidden, made of a 1-inch thick structural wood frame that surrounds an insulating foam core.

 - The interior face of the door is another 5/8″ or 3/4″- thick layer of tongue and groove lumber similar to the exterior face.

 - The top, bottom and sides of the door are capped with a 1/2″- thick border of wood that goes around the perimeter, both for good looks and to keep rainwater out from between internal laminations.